 Things you can do right now to protect your kids

-1. Install anti-virus and parental controls on all your computers and mobile devices
+1. Install Internet security and parental controls on all your computers and mobile devices

 Children are just as vulnerable as the rest of us, if not more so, to clicking on bad links and downloading malicious software.
 Every device that is connected to the internet needs to be protected from malware.
 You also need the ability to block them from viewing inappropriate websites.